-A Lovely Planet contributors Sarah & James spent Christmas and New Year in Komodo, home to the largest land dragons in the world and thrill-seeking diving!
+A Lovely Planet contributors Sarah & James spent Christmas and New Year diving in Komodo, which is also home to the largest land dragons in the world!

-We’d heard from so many people on our travels that we must go to Komodo for some crazy current dives and to swim with the Mantas.
+We’d heard from so many people on our travels that we must go to Komodo for some crazy current dives and to swim with manta rays.
 When we realised Komodo is only a one hour flight from Bali we were there in a heartbeat.

 Disclosure: This article contains affiliate links.
 This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
 This does not affect the price you pay but helps me to run this site.
 You can read my full affiliate disclosure here.

-Mantas tend to hang out in strong currents whilst they are cleaned by smaller fish so it’s your best chance of seeing them.
-No currents often mean no Mantas.
+Manta rays tend to hang out in strong currents whilst they are cleaned by smaller fish so it’s your best chance of seeing them.
+No currents often mean no mantas.

 Encounters can happen at any time though, and take you by surprise.
-One manta was enjoying the bubbles so much that he sat on Sarah’s head, a very funny sight to see.
+One manta was enjoying the bubbles so much that he sat on Sarah’s head, a very funny sight.

 During peak season May – October the visibility is a good 20m+, but you’ll see fewer mantas.
 If mantas are what you are here to see, then go in October – December.